 7 Ōhori Park

 Fukuoka boasts a number of large public parks worth exploring.
 One of the most popular is Ōhori Park (Ōhori-kōen), a designated place of scenic beauty just a few minutes' walk from the city center.
-Taking its name from the large manmade lake around which it's centered - once the moat of Fukuoka Castle - this magnificent water park was established in 1929 and is a delight to explore.
+Taking its name from the large man-made lake around which it's centered - once the moat of Fukuoka Castle - this magnificent water park was established in 1929 and is a delight to explore.
 Highlights include a trail that circles the lake, lovely traditional Japanese gardens, beautiful cherry blossoms each spring, along with a number of bridges and promenades leading over the water to quaint islands, a particular treat at night when these walkways and the park's many pagodas and pavilions are lit up (try to plan your visit for the spectacular fireworks displays held in August).
 Another green space worth exploring is Maizuru Park, part of the former Fukuoka Castle grounds and home to a number of sports facilities and an art museum.

 8 Nanzoin Temple and the Reclining Buddha

 Just 15 kilometers east of Fukuoka is the Nanzoin Temple, one of the prefecture's most visited (and most important) Buddhist shrines, attracting more than a million pilgrims and visitors annually.
-The big draw here is undoubtedly the massive bronze statue of the Reclining Buddha, erected in 1995 and said to be the largest bronze statue in the world (if the statue of Liberty in New York were laid down beside it, it's believed the Buddha would be longer).
-As interesting as the temple and statue, is the pleasant walk to the site along a shady hillside trail from the quaint village of Sasaguri, a route that is clearly marked and notable for its many smaller statues of Buddha, as well as its picturesque streams, bridges, and gardens.
+The big draw here is undoubtedly the massive bronze statue of the Reclining Buddha, erected in 1995 and said to be the largest bronze statue in the world (if the statue of Liberty in New York were laid down beside it, the Buddha would be longer).
+As interesting as the temple and statue is the pleasant walk to the site along a shady hillside trail from the quaint village of Sasaguri, a route that is clearly marked and notable for its many smaller statues of Buddha, as well as its picturesque streams, bridges, and gardens.
 Also worth a visit is the famous wooden Buddha at Tōchō-ji, the oldest Shingon temple in Kyushu (it was founded in AD 806).

 Address: 1035 Sasaguri, Kasuya District, Fukuoka Prefecture 811-2405